-The workplace can be a dangerous place, even if you work in an office building.
-Whether you work in a manufacturing warehouse, as a construction worker, driving a tractor-trailer, or in an office cubicle, you are at risk of suffering serous injuries while on the job.
+Work can be a dangerous place, even if you spend most of your time in an office building.
+Whether you work in a manufacturing plant, a distribution warehouse, on a construction site, driving a tractor-trailer, or in an office cubicle, you are at risk of suffering serious injuries while on the job.

-Each year thousands of workers in Virginia get hurt on the job in Virginia and file a claim for workers compensation.
-Other injured workers are diagnosed with occupational disease and illnesses caused by their employment.
-Many workplace injuries and occupational illnesses are serious and result in the need for extensive medical treatment and lost time from work due to disability.
-A workplace injury or disease can change you and your family’s life dramatically.
+Each year thousands of workers in Virginia get hurt on the job and file a claim for workers compensation.
+Other injured workers are diagnosed with occupational diseases and illnesses caused by their employment.

 Amputation and Loss of Limb